Pierre Desproges

 Pierre Desproges (/fr/; 9 May 1939 – 18 April 1988) was a French humorist.
 He was born in Pantin, Seine-Saint-Denis.
 According to himself, he made no significant achievements before the age of 30.
-From 1967 to 1970, he worked as: life insurance salesman, opinion pool investigator, "lonely hearts" columnist, horse racing forecaster, and sales manager for a styrofoam beam company.
+From 1967 to 1970, he worked as a life insurance salesman, opinion poll investigator, advice columnist, horse racing forecaster, and sales manager for a styrofoam beam company.

 From 1970 to 1976, he worked for the newspaper L'Aurore.
 Starting in 1975, he became a "reporter" on Le petit rapporteur (The Little Snitch), a satirical TV show hosted by Jacques Martin.
-He caught the public's attention with unconventional interviews of celebrities, among them novelists Françoise Sagan or Jean-Edern Hallier.
+He caught the public's attention with unconventional interviews of celebrities, among them novelists Françoise Sagan and Jean-Edern Hallier.

-He appeared for the first time on stage at the Olympia theater during a Thierry Le Luron show.
-Among other things, he became very famous for his Chroniques de la haine ordinaire (Chronicles of Ordinary Hatred), a 1986 radio show.
+He appeared for the first time on stage at l'Olympia during a Thierry Le Luron show.
+Among other things, he became famous for his Chroniques de la haine ordinaire (Chronicles of Ordinary Hatred), a 1986 radio show.

 In the 1980s, he appeared daily on Le tribunal des flagrants délires (a pun on the French term "flagrant délit" meaning red-handed), a comedy show where celebrities were judged in mock-trials.
 Desproges held the part of the prosecutor for more than two years, a part for which his verve, his scathing humour and his literary erudition were ideally suited.

 In 1982, he created La minute nécessaire de Monsieur Cyclopède, a series of shorts for TV, where he played an omniscient professor.
-He answered to metaphysical and nonsensical questions such as "How to make King Louis XVI fireproof?", proved that Beethoven was not deaf but stupid, and explained why the improbable encounter between the Venus de Milo and Saint Exupéry's 'Petit Prince' was a fiasco.
+He explained how to make King Louis XVI fireproof, proved that Beethoven was not deaf but stupid, and explained why the improbable encounter between the Venus de Milo and Saint Exupéry's 'Petit Prince' was a fiasco.
 Each episode ended with the catchphrase: "Étonnant, non ?" ("Astonishing, isn't it?")

-In 1984, he had his first stand-up show at the Théâtre Fontaine.
-In 1986, his second stand-up, Pierre Desproges se donne en spectacle was presented at the Théâtre Grévin.
-He started work on a third stand-up, and the drafts were ultimately published in 2010.
+In 1984, he performed his first stand-up show at the Théâtre Fontaine.
+This was followed in 1986 by his second stand-up show, Pierre Desproges se donne en spectacle was presented at the Théâtre Grévin.
+He started work on a third such show, and the drafts were ultimately published in 2010.

 In 1987, doctors discovered he had inoperable lung cancer in an advanced stage, and his relatives, in agreement with the doctors, decided to hide the condition from him, so he could spend his final days quietly.
-He died in 1988, from a disease he had bitterly laughed at time and time again, often saying "I won't have cancer: I'm against it".
+He died in 1988, from a disease he had bitterly laughed at, often remarking, "I won't have cancer: I'm against it".
 He is buried in the Père Lachaise Cemetery in Paris.
 His family publicly announced his death with the sentence (which he had prepared): "Pierre Desproges est mort d'un cancer, étonnant, non ?" ("Pierre Desproges died of cancer, astonishing, isn't it?")